davidepatti/ultraviolet/tools/dse/README.md

 `uv_dse_run` expects a JSON object with:

 - `parameters`: UltraViolet `.properties` keys and arrays of values.
-- `experiments`: experiment definitions to run for every parameter combination.
+- `experiment`: the single experiment definition to run for every parameter combination.

 Basic shape: